unnKoel/how-vue-works/README.md

   - [nvm is not compatible with the npm config "prefix" option:](https://stackoverflow.com/questions/34718528/nvm-is-not-compatible-with-the-npm-config-prefix-option)

   - [How can the default node version be set using NVM?](https://stackoverflow.com/questions/47190861/how-can-the-default-node-version-be-set-using-nvm)

+- executed twice on the reactive registration of v-if in v-if test.